ortoledanoo/devops-course/Python/Weather_WebApp_Project/readme.md

 ## Benefits
 - **Scalability** - Components Can Be Scaled Independently
-- **Security** - Nginx acts as a Reverse Proxy Hidding The Servers IP
+- **Security** - Nginx Acts as a Reverse Proxy Hidding The Servers IP
 - **Load Balancing** - Nginx Can Distribute Requests Across Multiple Gunicorn/Flask Instances and Gunicorn Can Create Few Workers For Better Load Balancing